-Raman is a recent transplant from Australia and one of the newest additions to the MyTiCon team.
+Raman is a recent transplant from Australia.
 Raman once visited Vancouver’s famous Stanley Park, with its towering 50 metre Douglas fir trees and majestic red cedars, but he claims it was “rubbish.”
 At least he came with excellent warehouse experience.
 While he comes across as humble and well-behaved, there is much more to Raman than first meets the eye, like the fact that he owns a diamond plated watch, yet brags about the $5 watch he wears to work each day.
 Raman is a whiz in the warehouse and has even made changes to increase capacity.
 The MTC team is grateful he joined us.

 Alejandro is taking a short break from his stressful student life at BC Institute of Technology to join us as our resident wannabe engineer for the summer.
 He is excited to learn about different areas of engineering, especially those related to structural and timber engineering.
 Alejandro is also eager to take on new tasks and to showcase the experience he gained working as a Civil Technologist.
 Although only with us for a short time, he is working hard to become an essential member of the team.